nandithay/Cognitive-RetrainingG113/README.md

 # Cognitive-RetrainingG113
-Predicting Cognitive disabilities of the person or child
+Predicting Cognitive disabilities of the person or child.